UniVE-SSV/SoftwareArchitecture/_docs/docker/cli-and-dockerfile.md

 ### Download an image from the Docker Hub
 What about downloading an image?
 Just type <b>docker pull *&lt;name-of-image:tag&gt;*</b> (example: **docker pull nodejs:latest**).
 Tag permits you to specify which version of the Docker image you want to use.
 If you don't specify a tag, the latest available image will be pulled.
-You can see all the available tags for an image directly from the Docker Hub (for example, for node: <a href="https://hub.docker.com/_/node/tags">hub.docker.com/_/node/tags</a>).
+You can see all the available tags for an image directly from the Docker Hub (for example, for node: <a target="_blank" rel="noopener noreferrer" href="https://hub.docker.com/_/node/tags">hub.docker.com/_/node/tags</a>).
 {% highlight bash %}
 ~/Projects/sw-arch/docker docker pull node:latest
 latest: Pulling from library/node